ClaireBanville/Itregister/README.md

 File paths can be found in the address bar of windows file explorer in order to locate the files.

+Type this into the CMD terminal: javac Account_Storage.java Technicians.java User.java Logged_In_Menu.java Menu_Regex.java Submit_IT_Docket.java Top_Menu.java

+then type this to run the program: java Top_Menu

 Prerequisites

 In order to run the program users will have to have access to Open JDK CMD or Eclipse to run the script in a test environment.